adriaFreixasWb/parking-spots/README.md

 # Parking exercise

-From this point on we are going to base our exercises on the fames [Parking spot Object oriented princials test](https://www.geeksforgeeks.org/design-parking-lot-using-object-oriented-principles/).
+From this point on we are going to base our exercises on the famous [Parking spot Object oriented princials test](https://www.geeksforgeeks.org/design-parking-lot-using-object-oriented-principles/).
 We are going to aim for a simplified form.

 ## 07-Vehicle parent class

 We have code duplicated on Car and Motorcycle classes, let's remove it by creating a [parent class](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/classes#14242-base-classes)
-A parent class is a type of abstraction that to share code between objects.
+A parent class is a type of abstraction to share code between objects.

-The new feature is going to be add a Vehicle type, to the parent class, so all vehicles can be kept in a single list
+Our new feature is going to be adding a Vehicle type, to the parent class, so all vehicles can be kept in a single list